What is OCIA?

 4. Most of the ceremonies connected with OCIA take place during Mass, so the entire community is present and supportive.

-The OCIA program begins in early in September each year but inquiries about starting can be made at any time.
-Classes will be at Our Lady of the Rosary.
-If you are interested in enrolling or in being a sponsor or if you know someone you would like for us to contact, please call: Mike Coyle at 208-484-8677 or Fr.
+This year’s classes will begin on June 18.
+If you are interested in enrolling or if you know someone you would like for us to contact, please call or text: Mike Coyle at 208-484-8677 or Fr.
 Dat Vu at 208-371-7998.
-Click the LEARN MORE button below to send an email for more information.